 - Origins Available:

 The Irish surnames in use today are underpinned by a multitude of rich histories.
 The name Cogley originally appeared in Gaelic as O Coigligh, which may be derived from "coigeal," which denotes "unkempt hair."

 The surname Cogley was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from very ancient times.

-Important Dates for the Cogley family
+Early History of the Cogley family

 This web page shows only a small excerpt of our Cogley research.
 Another 162 words (12 lines of text) covering the years 1172, 1470, 1461 and 1468 are included under the topic Early Cogley History in all our PDF Extended History products and printed products wherever possible.